mponcecic/AC19AC27/README2.md

 *Note: For a more detailed information about the parameters selection consult the scripts in the :open_file_folder: Scripts*

 # Experimental information
-- Cell line/ Animal model
+- Cell line/ Animal model / Clinical sample
 - Specie: Human (*Homo sapiens*)/ Mouse (*Mus musculus*)
 - Sample number:
 - Type of read: Paired-end